aishmanisha/safetyApp/Privacy.md

 ## About

-PanicTrigger is an Android app which can help you in case of an emergency situation.
+It is an Android app which can help you in case of an emergency situation.
 In case of an emergency, you tap on a big red button which causes the app to send out SMS to your pre-configured contacts without comfirmation.
 PanicTrigger runs in the background and listens for incoming SMS.
 If an incoming SMS contains a specific word and is from a specific number, then an alarm will go off and call the sender of the SMS in one minute.

-## Donate
-If you value this work, you can help it.
-Buy the developer a coffee.
-Send your donations to any of these addresses;

-Bitcoin: `bc1q7my587hlr375h440fydljqaut02wr5jxf09fzw`
-Monero:`47JuiUvKZXL7by3drpFTxHgv9DWPgj9pP8TMiGqxdZugEAVKUXwok2Hbopdc8qYBnLNuQdR6VptmFiDqByRVMVX3Ra8vw9j`

 ---